phipyao/PhipChat/README.md

 # PhipChat
-AI chatbot trained using the TensorFlow machine learning framework
+AI discord chatbot trained using TensorFlow

 here are is a sample chatlog: